HyperAgents/hmas/domains/logistics/regulate-organization/README.md

   * _Obligation_ describes what must be done
   * _Prohibition_ describes what must not be done
   * _Permission_ describes what can be done

+* To verify the **Regulative Norms** R1-R6 specified using SHACL, we created a data file per regulative norm representing a violation to the SHACL specification.
+We used [Apache Jena v5.4.0](https://jena.apache.org) to check if the SHACL do not validate the content, as expected.
+The Apache Jena command line syntax used is

+`$JENA_HOME/bin/shacl v --shapes=shape.ttl --data=data-[RX].ttl`

+where `[RX]` refers to the regulation Id.